-Combine the Best of Game Viewing & a Taste of Culture in Khwai (Okavango Delta)
+Combine the Best of Game Viewing & a Taste of Culture in Khwai (Eastern Border of Moremi Game Reserve)

-Khwai Tented Camp located on a beautiful site within this community-run concession on the eastern border of the Moremi Game reserve, on the banks of a lagoon flowing into the Khwai river, acts as a boundary between the reserve and the community area, offering visitors staying here several unique ways to experience Africa.
+Khwai Tented Camp is located on a beautiful site within this community-run concession on the eastern border of the Moremi Game reserve, on the banks of a lagoon flowing into the Khwai river, which acts as a boundary between the reserve and the community area.
+The camp offers visitors several unique ways to experience Africa.
 Besides the day-time drives which can feature Africa’s big attractions – lion, cheetah, leopard, wild dog, elephant, buffalo, hippo and giraffe – guests at Khwai Tented Camp are able to explore nature after sunset with a night drive.
 This activity, along with the guided walking safaris, is not usually permitted in the National Parks or Game Reserves, and allows guests to get an up close and personal experience with some of Africa’s nocturnal and / or more elusive animals.
 The camp also provides the opportunity to explore the great stands of leadwood and mopane woodlands as well as open grasslands and banks of the Khwai River on foot.

 The camp preserves the romance of yester-year, a simpler life in harmony with nature.
 There are no permanent structures; everything can be removed to leave the wilderness exactly as we found it, minimizing our impact on the environment.
-Guests can enjoy spacious and comfortable tented accommodation, beds and private en-suite bathrooms with flush toilets and bucket showers under the stars.
+Guests can enjoy spacious and comfortable tented accommodation, beds and private en-suite bathrooms with flush toilets.
 As the Khwai is a community-run concession all proceeds from tourism go directly to help local people and local projects through the Khwai Community Trust.

 Khwai Community Area (adjacent to Northern Moremi Game Reserve)